China Minmetals Rare Earth : raises pollution violations at Minmetals rare earth unit - Xinhua | MarketScreener

-The Ministry of Ecology and Environment said Ganxian Hongjin Rare Earth Ltd Co, a subsidiary of China Minmetals, had failed to address pollution issues and continued to violate environmental protection laws, the agency said.
+The Ministry of Ecology and Environment said Ganxian Hongjin Rare Earth Ltd Co, a subsidiary of China Minmetals, failed to address pollution issues and continued to violate environmental protection laws, Xinhua said.

-The company's four extraction plants and three workshops had significant issues with hydrogen chloride and organic waste gasses, it said, adding that the group was notified of the problems last year.
+The company's four extraction plants and three workshops had significant issues with hydrogen chloride and organic waste gasses, Xinhua said, adding that the group was notified of the problems last year.

-"The firm adopted a passive attitude and did not adopt any measures to rectify the situation," the agency added.
+"The firm adopted a passive attitude and did not adopt any measures to rectify the situation," Xinhua said.

-China Minmetals did not respond to an email requesting comment.
+China Minmetals said in an emailed statement that it fully accepted the findings of the inspection team.
+It promised to conduct an immediate investigation to find who was responsible for the violations.

 China Minmetals Rare Earth Co.
 Ltd, is one of China's big six authorised state-owned rare earth producers.

 China is responsible for more than 90% of global supplies of rare earths, 17 strategic metals which are used in a range of high-tech applications in renewable energy, consumer electronics and defence equipment.